doivglser/mindevenviro-fanciful/docs/README.md

 * mindevenviro

-	to implement "logger" and "pipestatus" in all scripts for better debugging to implement "Cont-Sec" to mindevenviro
+	to implement "logger" and "pipestatus"
+	to implement "Cont-Sec" to mindevenviro
 	better entries for log ~/.wH0rUNSon
-	to write without exclude codes from shellcheck portability to: Debian, Fedora, CentOS, and MacOS to add a "Joomla CMS" to localhost to search for the right MySQL syntax to delete id's. (mysql_cp_db) "mindevenviro.rules": "alert/drop rules" for /etc/snort/rules/
+	to write without exclude codes from shellcheck portability to: Debian, Fedora, CentOS, and MacOS to add a "Joomla CMS" to localhost to search for the right MySQL syntax "mindevenviro.rules": "alert/drop rules"
 	"iptables psad fwsnort": tcp-wrapper
 	ncurses
 	GUI's

 * sCRYPtUPdater

+  	To search for brackets and braces, to split the
+	  content of the source code into short code snippets.
 	    Make sure you change more than 1 byte, so if you only change one character, then please add a space.

-  	To search for brackets and braces, to split the content of the source code into short code snippets.

-  	If the workflow interval in minutes is over, refer to the "exit handler",
+  	If the workflow interval in minutes is over, refer to the
-	if $REPLY from "exit handler" is = "n", reset workflow interval, if $REPLY from "exit handler" is = "y" exit.
+	  "exit handler", if $REPLY from "exit handler" is = "n", reset workflow interval, if $REPLY
+	      from "exit handler" is = "y" exit.

 * shi3lD

-  	to change the user-agent, if netstat -ar | grep default is true.
+  	to change the user-agent,
+	  if netstat -ar | grep default, is true.

 # PROBLEMS: